mrunge/blog/content/2014/horizon-mid-cycle.rst

 :slug: horizon-juno-cycle-features
 :status: draft

-This post intends to give an overview on what happened during Horizons Juno development cycle.
+This post intends to give an overview on what happened during Horizon's Juno development cycle.
 Horizon's `blueprints page on launchpad`_ lists 31 implemented new features.
 They may be grouped into a few larger features.